andres-lowrie/lang/docs/content/docs/basics/blocks.md

 fn -> { // body block}
 ```

-_type blocks_ like those you see in type declarations
+_type blocks_ like those you see in custom type declarations

 ```
 t = type { field: type}
 ```

-_interface blocks_ like thos you see in interface declarations
+_interface blocks_ like those you see in interface declarations
 <sub>read more about <a>Interfaces</a></sub>

 ```